arv-anshul/campusx-real-estate/README.md

 ## Installation

+1. Clone this repo in your local system.
-1. Install the requirements of this project.
+2. **Create a virtual environment** and install the requirements of this project using below command:

 ```sh
 pip install -r requirements.txt
 ```

-2. Run the streamlit app.
+3. Run the streamlit app.

 ```sh
 streamlit run Real_Estate_Project.py